 Proprietary information is a company’s secret playbook.
 This private collection of details significantly boosts competitiveness.
 Unlike intellectual property, which covers patents, trademarks, and copyrights, proprietary information is more specific.

 Proprietary information can include undisclosed trade secrets, unique internal processes, or sensitive client details.
 These might not be covered by intellectual property rights but still hold immense value for a company.
-Therefore, they need proper management and protection.
+That is why they need proper management and protection.

 - Secret playbook of a company